routine needed to run the notebook on Google Colab

 problem.discretise_domain(200, "grid", domains=["phys_cond"])

-Solving the problem with a Periodic NetworkΒΆ
+Solving the Problem with a Periodic NetworkΒΆ

-layer for $v$, and any
+layer for $v(x)$,

 # we encapsulate all modules in a torch.nn.Sequential container